Skip to Main Content

 Capabilities* Limitations

-Generating ideas / supporting brainstorming: GenAI can spark ideas or suggestions in response to aprompt, helping a user get "unstuck" on starting an assignment.
+Generating ideas / supporting brainstorming: GenAI can spark ideas or suggestions in response to a prompt, helping users get "unstuck" when starting an assignment.
 It can also be prompted to argue or present alternative viewpoints and perspectives.
-For example, a student might input, 'Analyze the theme of identity in The Great Gatsby,' and the AI can generate ideas such as the contrast between Gatsby and Nick's identities, or the influence of social class on personal identity in the novel.

 Handling Complexity: GenAI can generate errors, inconsistencies, and oversimplifications when used to assist with academic work.
-This can be seen in how it manages i) complex texts (e.g., nuanced texts, intricate reasoning); ii) subjects that span more than one discipline, or involve interconnected theories; iii) inputs requiring the AI to help with the synthesis of information or critical thinking; and iv) maintenance of context, particularly in longer interactions.
+This can be seen in how it manages i) complex texts (e.g., nuanced texts, intricate reasoning), ii) subjects that span more than one discipline or involve interconnected theories, iii) inputs requiring the AI to help with the synthesis of information or critical thinking; and iv) maintenance of context, particularly in more extended interactions.

-Aiding in paper structuring and drafting: GenAI can assist in organizing thoughts, creating outlines, and drafting with commonly-used disciplinary vocabulary and phrases (note: not appropriate in all disciplines or contexts).
-GenAI can be used to reverse outline work, too.
+Aiding in paper structuring and drafting: GenAI can assist in organizing thoughts, creating outlines, and drafting with commonly used disciplinary vocabulary and phrases (note: not appropriate in all disciplines or contexts).
+GenAI can also be used to reverse outline work.

-Summarizing and paraphrasing: GenAI does not always create a fully accurate summary or paraphrase, which can lead to the omission or misrepresentation of important details.
+Summarizing and paraphrasing: GenAI does not always create an entirely accurate summary or paraphrase, which can lead to the omission or misrepresentation of essential details.
 Concerningly, GenAI also tends to patchwork plagiarize

-Demonstrating genre conventions: GenAI can be used to better understand the conventions and styles typical of various genres.
-For example, it can generate persuasive essays with strong arguments, narrative essays with personal stories, or descriptive essays with vivid details, helping students recognize and analyze each type.
+Demonstrating genre conventions: GenAI can be used better to understand the conventions and styles typical of various genres.
+For example, it can generate persuasive essays, narrative essays with personal stories, or descriptive essays with vivid details, helping students recognize and analyze each type.

 Generating biased and inaccurate information: GenAI tools do not reliably generate unbiased, balanced, and accurate information, and their outputs require human verification.
 The user must have critical thinking skills and the ability to fact-check and verify outputs.

 Answering grammar questions: Many use GenAI to revise, edit, and proofread their writing (examples).
-This can lead to the ability to identify redundancies; idiomatic expressions (e.g., “Can you list some idioms that express surprise or astonishment?”) or synonyms (e.g., "what is another word for 'happy'?").
-GenAI can also help writers with punctuation and sentence structure, leading to more polished work.
+They can ask GenAI to identify redundancies, idiomatic expressions (e.g., "Can you list some idioms that express surprise or astonishment?"), or synonyms (e.g., "What is another word for 'happy'?").
+GenAI tools can also help writers with punctuation and sentence structure, leading to more polished work.
 Be sure to see the "Limitations" column for important issues around editing and proofreading.

-Inconsistently indentifying grammatical errors: GenAI tools do not consistently identify grammatical errors, especially in complex texts.
-Better outputs require better inputs (prompts), meaning that you require some grammar knowledge to be specific in your prompt (e.g., "Check for unclear pronoun references").
+Inconsistently identifying grammatical errors: GenAI tools do not consistently identify grammatical errors, especially in complex texts.
+Better outputs require better inputs (prompts), meaning that you need some knowledge of grammar to be specific in your prompt (e.g., "Check for unclear pronoun references").
 As AI tools become more integrated into educational platforms and software (e.g., GrammarlyGo in Grammarly), you might unknowingly use AI-assisted features, even when their use is unauthorized.

 Translating text and recommending vocabulary: Writers can use GenAI to translate text into different languages and choose vocabulary for their writing.
-Make sure that you verify and learn from outputs rather than having the AI do the work for you.
+Ensure you verify and learn from outputs rather than having the AI do the work for you.

 Improving accessibility: These tools can provide real-time, inexpensive or free writing assistance for writers with dyslexia, Autism or ADHD.
 For example, the prompt "I have a 20-page research paper due in six weeks.
 Can you help me create a plan to complete it on time?" may help a student with ADHD (or any student, for that matter) begin and manage the writing process.